ansonl/mfm/README.md

 Open an issue on Github.
 Please note the OS, Slicer, printer, and provide the 3D model, MFM Options JSON, toolchange G-code, and logs.

-Logs are written to the `~` home directory in the files `mfm-script.log` and `mfm-script-stdout.log`.
+Logs are written to your home directory `~` in the files `mfm-script.log` and `mfm-script-stderr.log`.

 ## License and Disclaimer

 GNU AFFERO GENERAL PUBLIC LICENSE v3.0

-Copyright © 2023 Anson Liu
+Copyright © 2023-2024 Anson Liu

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.